An Optimal and Robust Nonconforming Finite Element Method for the Strain Gradient Elasticity: Nonconforming finite elements and interpolation operators

 where $\hat{\mathbb{P}}_2(F) = \{q\in\mathbb{P}_2(F)\cap L_0^2(F): \int_e q \ds = 0, \forall \ e\in\Delta_{d-2}(F)\}$.
 In two dimensions, DoF \eqref{dof1} is exactly $\boldsymbol{v}(\texttt{v})$ for each vertex $\texttt{v}\in\Delta_0(T)$, and $\hat{\mathbb{P}}_2(F)=\{0\}$.
 In three dimensions, for face $F=F_3$, we have

 \begin{lemma} For face $F\in\Delta_{d-1}(T)$, the DoFs

-are uni-solvent for $\mathbb{P}_2(F)$. \end{lemma} \begin{proof} It suffices to prove the DoFs (\ref{p2f-dof1}) and (\ref{p2f-dof2}) are linearly independent in the dual space of $\mathbb{P}_2(F)$.
+are unisolvent for $\mathbb{P}_2(F)$. \end{lemma} \begin{proof} It suffices to prove that the DoFs (\ref{p2f-dof1}) and (\ref{p2f-dof2}) are linearly independent in the dual space of $\mathbb{P}_2(F)$.
 Without loss of generality, we assume the vertices of $F$ are $\texttt{v}_1, \ldots, \texttt{v}_d$.
 Assume that there exist constants $C_0,\ldots,C_{d}$ satisfying the following equation

 Taking $v = b_F^{\textrm{NC}} = 2 - d\sum^{d}_{i=1}\lambda^{2}_{i}\in\mathbb{P}_2(F)$, by \eqref{bTNCprop} we get $C_0 = 0$.
 By taking $v = \dfrac{d(d-1)}{2}\lambda_{i}^2-1\in\mathbb{P}_2(F)$ for $i = 1, 2, \ldots, d$, we obtain $C_1 = C_2 = \cdots = C_{d} = 0$.
 Hence the DoFs (\ref{p2f-dof1}) and (\ref{p2f-dof2}) are linearly independent. \end{proof}